JspBack/iyzipay-go/en.README.md

 ## Examples

-Only examples are in test folder for now.
+Examples are in the /examples file.

 ## Notes